Monday, June 01, 2026

 I've given up listening for grasshopper warblers at one site; the estate has got rid of much of the bog myrtle which the warblers used as song-posts.
 I thought this might be to make a grassier, more open habitat, suitable for game birds - and this was confirmed when a red-legged partridge, which I hadn't noticed, walked away from the fence as I got out of the car.

 It was wary of me, but not panicky; no doubt because by now it's used to people.
-Come the autumn it will run the gauntlet of the paying guns - a non-native creature imported for that very purpose.
+Come the autumn it will run the gauntlet of paying guns - a non-native creature imported for that very purpose.